marie-elia/halftone-filter/README.md

 # halftone-filter
-Halftone Image Enhancer using Median,Bilateral and Gaussian Filters
+Halftone Image Enhancer using Median, Bilateral and Gaussian Filters